Sunday, 15 June 2025

 The programmes that The Codette Project have delivered include having tech classes and workshops in coding, data analytics, and user experience (UX), as well as the Tech-for-Good women-only hackathon.

-Recognizing the economical impact that the pandemic has on people’s incomes and livelihoods, The Codette Project has also launched the Codette Cares 2020 project which aims to provide beneficiaries with support as well as a year-long mentorship programme to help them navigate through their goals within the tech-arena.
+Recognizing the economical impact that the pandemic has on people’s incomes and livelihoods, The Codette Project has also launched the Codette Cares 2020 project which aims to provide beneficiaries with funding support as well as a year-long mentorship programme to help them navigate through their goals within the tech-arena.
 The Codette Cares 2020 project has benefitted more than ten individuals who are either students pursuing tech-related fields or business-owners helmed by minority/Muslim women.

 Throughout 2020 and the past years, The Codette Project has also teamed up with major tech players and organizations such as Deloitte, and Facebook to deliver regular online workshops in resume and interview skills as well as preparations.
 Other engaging social media initiatives include their Conversations with Codette which ran between late October to November where participants were able to tune in to live conversations over Instagram with The Codette Project team members who are all experts in their own fields.